- pwd: Print Working Directory

 - du: Estimate File Space Usage

 The du utility calculates disk consumption for files and directories.
-It is essential for identifying storage bottlenecks and monitoring partition utilization.
+Its essential for identifying storage bottlenecks and monitoring partition utilization.

 Syntax